EstelleGvl/unknownhands/pages/USER_GUIDE.md

 - **Least Expressive Colophons:** Shows neutral/factual colophons (dates, names only)
 - **Sentiment Distribution:** Visual breakdown of sentiment frequency
 - **Matched Keywords Display:** See exactly which words triggered each sentiment
-- **"View SU" Button:** Quick navigation to full scribal unit record
+- **"View Scribal Unit" Button:** Quick navigation to full scribal unit record

 **Use this to:**
 - Find emotionally expressive colophons